 Your policy can cover your solar panels from all the same perils as your home.
 For example, let’s say a fire demolished your home or a tornado damages your roof, you’d be able to replace your solar panels under your home insurance policy.
 However, if your coverage limits do not include your new solar panels, you may be under-insured.
 Take a look at your policy to determine if you have enough coverage to protect all of your assets in the event of a loss.

-Will solar panels increase my homeowners insurance cost?
+Will solar panels increase my homeowners’ insurance cost?

 Installing solar panels doesn’t necessarily raise your home insurance premium.
-However, you will potentially need to increase your limits to account for how much it’d take to replace them in the event of a loss.
+However, you will potentially need to increase your limits to account for how much it would take to replace them in the event of a loss.
 When you raise your limits, you will likely see an increase in cost to cover the higher coverage amount.
 The change in cost should be minor compared to the increased risk, especially when you factor in where the solar panels are located.
-Since they are located outdoors and are susceptible to wind, hail, and lightning, they can be at a higher risk of damages.
+Since they are located outdoors and are susceptible to wind, hail, and lightning, they can be at a higher risk of damage.

 What else should I consider for solar panels?